SHAD0WSLA3YR/Workout-Buddy/README.md

-# Run and deploy your AI Studio app
+# Run and deploy Workout-Buddy

-This contains everything you need to run your app locally.
+This contains everything needed to run the app locally.

 ## Run Locally